 Given this you might think,"Well then, what is a smartphone?"
 It basically is a hybrid of a cellphone and a PDA.
 It's chief function is more similar to a cellphone than a PDA.
 Smartphones functionality includes the storage of information, e-mail functionality some moderate program installment and of course mobile phone functionality all built into one hand held device.

-The most expensive way of getting your internet needs met while being in Japan is to use your standard carrier but then you get whacked with roaming charges etc. So what many people do is to get a prepaid phone.
+The most expensive way of getting your internet needs met while being in Japan is to use your standard carrier as you then get whacked with roaming charges etc. So what many people do is to get a prepaid phone.
 SoftBank sells them and they range from 3,000 to 8,000 yen.

 Probably the most common route to using your Smartphone is to buy a Japanese SIM card.
 You can use them if your phone is unlocked.The big three carriers are NTT Docomo, KDDI au, and SoftBank Mobile.
 You can also rent a phone but this is really not a viable option if you'll be staying in Japan for a while.
 Especially if you're going to Japan to teach English and so will be there for quite a stint of time.